Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Methodology

 Even though we expect to see alignments between the structures observed in residual velocity maps and those in velocity difference maps, it is important to note that these two methods have different sensitivities to the vertical motion of the gas.
 The residual velocity maps depend on a model, which assumes gas in circular motion confined to a thin disk.
 This means that if the gas has some vertical motion, like in outflows, coherent structures may appear in the residual velocity map.
 However, if such outflow is seen in both \ha and \nii emission, no structures may be seen in the velocity difference maps.
 This effect is seen in the diagnostic maps of NGC\,3351 (see Fig.\,\ref{fig:NGC3351} in Appendix\,\ref{sec:NGC3351_notes}).
 While the residual velocity map reveals the coherent ``L" shape structure of the transverse dust lane of the galaxy, which is associated with outflowing gas from the galaxy's nuclear ring \citep{Leaman_19}, this structure is absent in the velocity difference maps, which show a pair of red and blue lanes consistent with the classical picture of gas inflow in a bar.

-As the velocity residuals and differences might be disguised in the presence of strong SF or AGN activity that dominates the velocity field, to complement our kinematic analyses, we studied the BPT map of each galaxy to understand the primary source of ionisation.
-However, we note that this approach can be limited if irradiation from the AGN dominates the central regions of the galaxies, potentially obscuring the signatures of SF or shocks.
+As the velocity residuals and differences might be disguised in the presence of strong SF or AGN activity that dominates the velocity field, to complement our kinematic analyses, we studied the BPT map of each galaxy to pinpoint locations where gas kinematics may be affected by SF or AGN.
+However, we note that this approach can be limited if irradiation from the AGN dominates the central regions of the galaxies (see e.g. NGC\,3489 in Sect.\,\ref{sec:NGC3489_notes}).

 Finding coherent dust structures in the unsharp mask images can provide additional support for the existence of shocks, as shocks are expected to enhance the dust density.
 However, it is not expected for coherent structures seen in either residual velocity or velocity difference maps to align with dust structures over large azimuthal extents.
 This is because velocity projection convolves the in-plane velocity structure with a sinusoidal modulation along the azimuth, resulting in ``one-less" kinematic multiplicity of extended structures \citep{Canzian_1993,Schoenmakers_1997}.
 Thus for example a velocity jump in a two-arm morphological spiral will appear as a one-arm kinematic spiral of different pitch angle, hence the morphological and kinematic spirals cannot overlap over large azimuthal extents, despite well overlapping in e.g. bar lanes, which are mostly radial and therefore do not extend over large azimuth.
 We expect good alignment for structures extending up to 90\degr in azimuth.
-On the other hand, if the region has low optical depth, the presence of continuous dust structure may not be apparent at all even when kinematic structures are evident.
+On the other hand, if the region has low optical depth (small amount of dust), the presence of continuous dust structure may not be apparent at all even when kinematic structures are evident.